 And no entrance fee!

-To get some ideas how big the rocky outcrops can be, compare it to the two girls standing on that rock.
-And check out the marvelous lines and curves on the rock surfaces and unique pot holes.
+To get some ideas how big the rocky outcrops can be, compare it to the two girls standing above that "rock".
+And check out the marvelous lines and curves on the rocky surfaces and unique pot holes.
 It is amazing how Mother Nature can be so patient in creating these natural artworks with winds and water over many centuries.

 And if you are thorough enough, find some of these "ogre" or "orc" heads on a cliff face.
 Hint: they are looking out to sea.